Metaplectic Iwahori Whittaker functions and supersymmetric lattice models: Abstract

 \section{Abstract}

-In this paper we consider Iwahori Whittaker functions on $n$-fold metaplectic covers $\widetilde{G}$ of $\mathbf{G}(F)$ with $\mathbf{G}$ a split reductive group over a non-archimedean local field $F$.
-For every element $\phi$ of a basis of Iwahori Whittaker functions, and for every $g\in\widetilde{G}$, we evaluate $\phi(g)$ by recurrence relations over the Weyl group using ``vector Demazure-Whittaker operators.''
-Specializing to the case of $\mathbf{G} = \mathbf{GL}_r$, we exhibit a solvable lattice model whose partition function equals $\phi(g)$.
-These models are of a new type associated with the quantum affine super group $U_q(\widehat{\mathfrak{gl}}(r|n))$.
-The recurrence relations on the representation theory side then correspond to solutions to Yang-Baxter equations for the lattice models.
+In this paper we compute new values of Iwahori Whittaker functions on $n$-fold metaplectic covers $\widetilde{G}$ of $\mathbf{G}(F)$ with $\mathbf{G}$ a split reductive group over a non-archimedean local field $F$.
+For \emph{every} Iwahori Whittaker function $\phi$, and for \emph{every} $g\in\widetilde{G}$, we evaluate $\phi(g)$ by recurrence relations over the Weyl group using novel ``vector Demazure-Whittaker operators.''
+The general formula and strategy of proof are inspired by ideas appearing in the theory of integrable systems.

+Specializing to the case of $\mathbf{G} = \mathbf{GL}_r$, we construct a solvable lattice model of a new type associated with the quantum affine super group $U_q(\widehat{\mathfrak{gl}}(r|n))$ and prove that its partition function equals $\phi(g)$.
+To prove this equality we match the recurrence relations on the lattice model side (obtained from the Yang-Baxter equation) to the recurrence relations for $\phi(g)$ derived by using the representation theory of $\widetilde{G}$.
 Remarkably, there is a bijection between the boundary data specifying the partition function and the data determining all values of the Whittaker functions.